dsancheznet/linux-installers/README.md

 # Linux Installers

-These are several Linux post install scripts y have prepared over the years.
+These are several Linux post install scripts I have prepared over the years.
 Lately I have been required to do a lot of Linux installations for me and others so I have dug up many scripts, updated a few and added a few others.

 ---